maltaweel/Mask_UAV/README.md

 The subfolder training contains train_set.py, which can be run independently and uses the training_data/training_data.csv file for training.

 The icons subfolder could be used to create an icon for the built controller package using the controller.spec file.
 This can be done by adding --icon=icons/mask.png to the pyinstaller command.
+The labelme folder contains the file (default_config.yml) used in the installation of the project.